 1. H.264 or MPEG 4

-H.264 or MPEG-4 AVC (Advanced Video Coding, MPEG-4 Part 10) is one of the popular formats that is used not only by high end camcorders but also pocket size devices and camcorders.
+H.264 or MPEG-4 AVC (Advanced Video Coding, MPEG-4 Part 10) is one of the popular formats that is used not only by high-end camcorders but also by pocket-size devices and camcorders.
 This is basically a very broad term of format that is capable of supporting HD and standard video recording.
-Mainly used for Web friendly products that can be sent over the net, H.264 or MPEG 4 format allows recording high quality video that can be compressed so that too much memory or space is not occupied.
+Mainly used for Web-friendly products that can be sent over the net, H.264 or MPEG 4 format allows recording a high-quality video that can be compressed so that too much memory or space is not occupied.

 File Extensions: MP4, M4P, M4B, M4R, M4V, M4A, DIVX, EVO, F4V, FLV.